- Baby Factory: Their own purpose in life is to give birth to more children, whether they like it or not.

 - Hiding Behind Religion: According to Margaret Atwood, they are not "truly Christians and are interested only in power and control".
 Keen viewers can notice they never mention Jesus by name, though they do occasionally quote some passages of the New Testament to twist it into their agenda.

-- Holier Than Thou: Not only other religions are illegal, but all of Christendom might as well be considered heretical.
-Catholics are officially persecuted and its heavily implied that they are at war with other Protestants when you consider the South (which is heavily Southern Baptist) is in revolt against the Republic of Gilead.
+- Holier Than Thou: Not only other religions are illegal, but all of Christendom might as well be considered heretical to them.
+Catholics are officially persecuted and its heavily implied that they are at war with other Protestants when you consider the South (which is heavily Baptist) is in revolt against the Republic of Gilead.
 Yet for all their blabbering about pure and modest lifestyles (even their own rape rituals with the Handmaidens aren't supposed to be pleasurable for either party), they have an state-sanctioned brothel which only high-ranking officials can enjoy.

 - The Fundamentalist: They follow a literal interpretation of the Old Testament to impose their laws.

 - Villain with Good Publicity: Flashbacks show they enjoyed some level of popularity when they started out by "helping kids out of gangs into better lives" and even had sympathizers among the government.
+By the time they have taken power, this is no longer the case.

 - Western Terrorists: Involved in the massacre of Congress, which they blamed on outside terrorists.